For more information about our editors and staff members, click on their name.

-Today, she splits her time between Monticello and working as a Research Assistant for the Washington Papers, helping with transcribing, annotating, and accessioning documents.
+Today, she splits her time between Monticello and working as a Research Specialist for the Washington Papers, helping with transcribing, annotating, and accessioning documents.

 When asked what compels her most about history, she responded, “I believe in blurring the lines between the public and private spheres as completely separate historical categories.
 You cannot truly understand George Washington without understanding the world in which he lived, and that includes his family relationships, his home life, and his plantation.”